Single Tooth Implants – Auburn, ME

 - Fixed bridge.
 A fixed bridge, sometimes called crown and bridgework, is a dental prosthesis that relies on the remaining natural teeth for support.
 Two crowns get placed over the teeth that are adjacent to the empty space (the abutment teeth).
 The crowns support an artificial tooth between them, which “bridges” the gap.
 A fixed bridge can be quite sturdy and restore full dental function.
 Depending on the material use to make it, it can even be very natural-looking.
 Many individuals choose this treatment option because it is reliable, quick, and relatively affordable.

 - Single tooth dental implant.
 A dental implant is a small cylinder, made out of a titanium alloy, that replaces the root of a missing tooth.
-Dr. Gass, our in-house oral surgeon, inserts the implant into the jawbone and closes the gum tissue over it.
+We insert the implant into the jawbone and closes the gum tissue over it.
 Thereafter, the implant bonds with the bone around it in a process called osseointegration.
 After osseointegration, our team places a custom-made crown on top of the implant to replace the visible portion of the lost tooth.

 The Benefits of Implant-Supported Single Tooth Replacement

 Either a fixed bridge or a dental implant can provide adequate tooth replacement.
 However, we often recommend dental implants as the superior solution for a number of reasons:

 - Protection for natural teeth.
 Placing a fixed bridge requires that we modify the abutment teeth by removing a significant portion of their enamel.
 Because an implant is self-supporting, there is usually no need to do anything at all to the neighboring teeth.

 - Bone preservation.
 An implant stimulates the jawbone and prevents it from deteriorating.
 A fixed bridge does not promote bone health.